-Prior to joining Foster & Eldridge, LLP, she practiced with an insurance defense firm, focusing her practice on personal injury actions, premises and product liability, bad faith, insurance coverage and subrogation in state and federal courts.
+Prior to joining Foster & Eldridge, LLP, Ms. Hammerstedt practiced with an insurance defense firm, focusing her practice on personal injury actions, premises and product liability, bad faith, insurance coverage and subrogation in state and federal courts.

 Adams v.
 Stone, et al., 87 Mass.
 App.
 Ct.
-1123; 31 N.E.3d 77 (2015) which holds that an expert opinion to a medical malpractice tribunal is insufficient and speculative where the expert fails to take into account the patient's delay in seeking treatment and failure to follow doctorsí recommendations for further care.
+1123; 31 N.E.3d 77 (2015) holding that an expert opinion to a medical malpractice tribunal is insufficient where the expert fails to take into account the patient's delay in seeking treatment and failure to follow doctors’ recommendations for further care.

 De Gonzalez v.
 Harder et al., 86 Mass.
 App.
 Ct.
-1107; 13 N.E.3d 1027 (2014) which holds that an expert opinion to a medical malpractice tribunal is insufficient where the expert makes a generic, conclusory statement and fails to specifically state the applicable standard of care required.
+1107; 13 N.E.3d 1027 (2014) holding that an expert opinion for purposes of a medical malpractice tribunal is insufficient where the expert makes a generic, conclusory statement and fails to state with specificity the applicable standard of care required.

 Cote v.
 Roodhouse et al., 86 Mass.
 App.
 Ct.
-1112; 16 N.E.3d 526 (2014) which holds that an expert opinion to a medical malpractice tribunal is insufficient where the expertís opinion is based on assumption of facts that have no roots in the evidence.
+1112; 16 N.E.3d 526 (2014) holding that an expert opinion to a medical malpractice tribunal is insufficient where the expert’s opinion is based on assumption of facts that have no roots in the evidence.